Mission and Purpose

 The USF Ionizing Radiation Safety Office provides administrative, educational training

-and hands-on support to the USF System researcher utilizing radioactive materials
+and hands-on support to the USF researcher utilizing radioactive materials or equipment

-or equipment that produces ionizing radiation.
-All research and teaching activities
+that produces ionizing radiation.
+All research and teaching activities performed by

-performed by USF System or affiliated faculty, staff, or students utilizing radioactive
+USF or affiliated faculty, staff, or students utilizing radioactive materials or equipment

 The purpose of the USF Laser Safety Program is to ensure the safe use of lasers in the University of South Florida (USF) research by identifying hazards, providing recommendations for proper use, and for laser safety training for individuals using lasers.
 Lasers used at USF are capable of causing eye injury to anyone who looks directly into the beam or its reflections from a specular (mirror-like) surface.
 High-power laser beams can burn exposed skin, ignite flammable materials, and heat materials that release hazardous fumes and gases.
 All laser users must understand hazards and ways to minimize them.